What is “The Social Dilemma”?

 Once I finished watching the documentary, it surprised me how much more data was being collected about me than I thought and how they use that data to encourage more social media usage.
 I found it interesting how these algorithms control what we see, the way we think and so on.

 I think the original concept of these platforms is a great idea where we are able to get positive outcomes in our lives.
 For example, the reuniting of families and being able to connect with your friends and family easily.
-These platforms are great for times such as now where we can’t meet people in person.
+These platforms are great for times such as now where we haven’t always been able to meet in person etc.

 However, like they mentioned in the documentary, overtime the concept changed into something more negative and it seems now that the negatives outway the positives.
 I think that in the long run, if it doesn’t change, we will see more young people having an adverse effect to their mental, physical and social well-being.